 '''

+Specify the directory for SUPERLU library and

+--with-superludir=DIR

+includes.

+--with-superluincdir=DIR

+Specify the directory for SUPERLU includes.

+--with-superlulibdir=DIR

 Specify the directory for SUPERLU library.

 --with-superludist=LIBNAME

 Specify the libname for SUPERLUDIST library.

 Requires you also specify SuperLU.
 Default:

 "-lsuperlu_dist"

 --with-superludistdir=DIR

 Specify the directory for SUPERLUDIST library and

 includes.

 --with-superludistincdir=DIR

 Specify the directory for SUPERLUDIST includes.

 --with-superludistlibdir=DIR

 Specify the directory for SUPERLUDIST library.

 Some influential environment variables:

 FC Fortran compiler command

 FCFLAGS

 Fortran compiler flags

+LDFLAGS

-LDFLAGS linker flags, e.g. -L<lib dir> if you have libraries in a
+linker flags, e.g. -L<lib dir> if you have libraries in a

 nonstandard directory <lib dir>

+libraries to pass to the linker, e.g. -l<library>

 LIBS

-libraries to pass to the linker, e.g. -l<library>

 CC

 C compiler command

 CFLAGS C compiler flags

 CPPFLAGS (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if

 you have headers in a nonstandard directory <include dir>

 MPICC

 MPI C compiler command

-MPICC MPIC compiler command
+MPIFC

-MPIFC MPI Fortran compiler command
+MPI Fortran compiler command

 CPP

 C preprocessor

+Use these variables to override the choices made by 'configure' or to help

+it to find libraries and programs with nonstandard names/locations.

 '''

-Use these variables to override the choices made by 'configure' or to help it to find libraries and programs with nonstandard names/locations.
+'''

-Report bugs to <https://github.com/sfilippone/amg4psblas/issues>.
+Report bugs to <https://github.com/psctoolkit/psctoolkit/issues>.

+'''